Hack Your Vagus Nerve to Feel Better: 14 Easy Ways

 The beneficial effects of increased vagal nerve function are so far-reaching that it is more than worthwhile for all of us to add some of these new habits into our daily lives.

-Imagine feeling more calm and centered – stimulating your vagus nerve is a great place to start.
-Choose one or two of these options and start today!
+Imagine feeling more calm and centered – supporting your vagus nerve is a great place to start.

 Change Your Thinking, Reclaim Your Health